Cycling around Medway

 You must have your own bicycle and a helmet to participate.

 The courses are run across Medway at various locations and various times.
-The course is usually delivered on a 1 to 1 basis, occasionally 2 to 1.
+The course is usually delivered on a one-to-one basis, occasionally two-to.

 The outcome of the sessions will be to: